 Why I chose Loxo

 Both of these software are offered for free under Loxo.
-Notably, its free plan also includes a hiring manager, client portal, and resume forwarding to ensure recruiters can act quickly to create a responsive candidate experience.
+Notably, its free plan also includes a hiring manager, a client portal, and resume forwarding, enabling recruiters to act quickly and create a responsive candidate experience.
 In addition, your activity and communication history are automatically synced in the Loxo platform, ensuring that both recruiters and hiring managers are on the same page about each candidate every step of the way.

 3.04/5